-Historical data from the 1997 and 1998 surveys of household spending, the 1996 Family Expenditure Survey and the 1996 Household Facilities and Equipment Survey have been re-weighted using the weighting methodology described in the section "Weighting".
+Historical data from the 1997 to the 2003 surveys of household spending have been re-weighted using the weighting methodology described in the section Weighting.
 Historical comparisons between data from those surveys and data from recent years of the Survey of Household Spending should generally be made with re-weighted data, although the differences between survey estimates from the old and new methodologies appear to be minimal at a summary level.
 Certain populations or variables, however, may be more strongly affected.

-Starting with the 1997 Survey of Household Spending, "Tenants' maintenance, repair and alterations" and "Insurance premiums" were reduced by the proportion of rent charged to business.
+Starting with the 1997 Survey of Household Spending, 'Tenants' maintenance, repair and alterations' and 'Insurance premiums' were reduced by the proportion of rent charged to business.
 This may affect comparisons with data from previous years.

-For the 2001 reference year, extra questions were included for use in the weighting of the Consumer Price Index.
+For the 2001 and 2005 reference years, extra questions were included for use in the weighting of the Consumer Price Index.
 This change may affect some historical comparisons.
-For example, in 2001, questions were added under "personal care" to collect extra information about hair care products, makeup, fragrances, deodorants and oral hygiene products.
-As a result of these extra questions, respondents may have given more precise information and the increase in the estimated expenditures for "personal care" in 2001 may have been caused by an improvement in respondent recall.
+For example, in both 2005 and 2001, questions were added under 'Personal care' to collect extra information about hair care products, makeup, fragrances, deodorants and oral hygiene products.
+As a result of these extra questions, respondents may have given more precise information and the increase in the estimated expenditures for Personal care in 2001 and 2005 may have been caused by an improvement in respondent recall.
 The effect of additional questions on estimates is difficult to quantify.
-However, in 2002, when extra questions were removed, the estimate for "personal care" spending decreased again.
+However, in 2002, when the extra questions were removed, the estimate for Personal care spending decreased again.
+Beginning in 2006, these questions will be left on every year.